MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

   - Where possible, end user devices should be optimized to [split out known traffic directly to cloud services](/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel) while continuing to route and inspect traffic for all other destinations.
 Bringing these capabilities and policies closer to the end user device prevents unnecessary network traffic and its associated overhead.

 ## Mitigation

+It's imperative that we secure our workloads and solutions in the cloud.
+Understanding how we can optimize our mitigation tactics and architectures can have a positive outcome for reducing emissions.

 ### Design considerations